 Iovance Biotherapeutics to Host Third Quarter Financial Results Conference Call and Webcast on Thursday, November 3, 2022

-/EIN News/ -- SAN CARLOS, Calif., Oct.
-24, 2022 (GLOBE NEWSWIRE) -- Iovance Biotherapeutics, Inc. (NASDAQ: IOVA), a late-stage biotechnology company developing novel T cell-based cancer immunotherapies, will report its third quarter financial results on Thursday, November 3, 2022.
+SAN CARLOS, Calif., Oct.
+24, 2022 (GLOBE NEWSWIRE) -- Iovance Biotherapeutics, Inc. IOVA, a late-stage biotechnology company developing novel T cell-based cancer immunotherapies, will report its third quarter financial results on Thursday, November 3, 2022.
 Management will host a conference call and live audio webcast to discuss these results and provide a corporate update at 4:30 p.m.
 ET.

 To participate in the conference call, please register at https://register.vevent.com/register/BI4721983fb77a4615b46f4ab97c051712.
 The live and archived webcast can be accessed in the Investors section of the Company's website, IR.Iovance.com.
 The archived webcast will be available for one year.